OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Depending on your iOS version a WebView object can be implemented using UIWebView (for iOS versions 7.1.2 and older)<sup>[1]</sup> or WKWebView (for iOS in version 8.0 and later)<sup>[2]</sup>.
 WKWebView is recommended to be used.

-##### With Source Code

 The WKWebView object allows for JavaScript execution by default.
 That may raise a serious risk of running arbitrary code on user's device via WebView object.
-If your application does not require executing JavaScript (just display a web page), you should definitely disable it.
+If your WebView does not require executing JavaScript as it's just display a static web page, you should definitely disable it.
 You can do it using preferences of an object WKPreferences<sup>[3]</sup>, like in the following example:

 ```
 #import "ViewController.h"